When your boat or business is on the line, you need a maritime attorney.

 - Generally stronger than a state mechanic’s lien

-We prosecute maritime lien claims in the Southern District of Florida, including lien foreclosure and vessel arrest when necessary to secure payment.
+We prosecute maritime lien claims in Florida’s federal courts, including lien foreclosure and vessel arrest when necessary to secure payment.

 If a lien has been asserted against your vessel or your boat has been arrested, you need experienced counsel immediately.
 Not every claim qualifies as a maritime lien.
 We defend vessel owners against: